 Way to Introduce the Story:

 Paul always went where God wanted Him to go and now he knew it was time to finish this journey and travel to Jerusalem.
 People in churches told him he should not go to Jerusalem because it would be dangerous for him there.
-There were Jews in Jerusalem who did not like Paul.
+There were Jews in Jerusalem who hated Paul.
 They did not believe in Jesus and they might try to hurt him.
-Paul’s friends even begged him not to go.
+Paul’s friends begged him not to go.
 Paul listened to his friends but he decided that he should do what was right even if they did not agree.
 Paul knew he had to do what God and the Holy Spirit were telling him to do.
 He must go to Jerusalem.

 When Paul arrived in Jerusalem the Christians there were happy to see him.
 Paul went to visit the Jewish temple.
 Some Jews saw him there and started telling lies about him.
 Only Jews were allowed in the temple area and they said that Paul was bringing other people into the temple area even though it was against the law.
 This was not true but many people in the crowd believed them.
 The people were getting more and more angry.
 They began yelling and screaming and beating Paul up.

-A roman guard saw that an angry crowd was about to kill a man.
+A Roman Commander noticed the crowd and that they were about to kill a man.
 The Commander was sort of like a police officer and it was his job to keep peace.
 He told them to stop.
 They would not stop!
 They said that Paul had broken the law.
 The Roman soldier could not even hear what Paul had to say so he decided to take him to the soldier’s sleeping quarters and let him answer questions there.
 The crowd was so angry that soldiers had to lift Paul up and carry him to get him away safely.